quarkslab/irma/README.md

 ### 6. Modify .ini files

-You’ll need to connect on each server you’ve just used, and modify at hand .ini files.
+You’ll need to connect on each server you’ve just used, and modify manually .ini files.

 In next release of this playbook, there’ll be more convenient way to automate